 The Grecian volcanic island of Santorini has mesmerized travelers for centuries.
 With its colorful cliff-side communities, breathtaking beaches, insane sunrises, authentic wineries, and archaeological destinations, this Mediterranean paradise attracts thousands of travelers every year.

-The island, also known as Thira, is surrounded by a family of other smaller islands.
+The island, also known as Thira, is surrounded by a family of other smaller islands, as well as a larger and similarly popular island to the south: Crete.
 Roughly 3600 years ago, this family formed a single large island prior to significant volcanic activity in 1628 B.C.E.
 The volcano, Thera, is to blame for raining down catastrophic amounts of ash and fire onto the Minoan civilization, Santorini’s early inhabitants.
 This phenomenon is regarded as one of the largest volcanic eruptions in recorded history.
 According to popular belief, it serves as the primary source of the legend of the fabled Atlantis.

 Image via Flickr by BruceHH